Sino-Soviet border conflict: Battle of Zhenbao (Damansky) Island

 On 2 March 1969, a group of People's Liberation Army troops ambushed Soviet border guards on Zhenbao Island.
-According to Chinese sources, the Soviets suffered 58 dead, including a senior colonel, and 94 wounded.
+According to Chinese sources, the Soviets suffered 58 dead and wounded.
 The Chinese losses were reported as 29 dead.
-According to Soviet (and now Russian) sources, at least 248 Chinese troops were killed on the island and on the frozen river, and 32 Soviet border guards were killed, with 14 wounded.
+According to Soviet sources, at least 248 Chinese troops were killed on the island and on the frozen river, and 32 Soviet border guards were killed, with 14 wounded.